dmuss/Minesweeper/README.md

 This game requires support for at least OpenGL 2.0 with the ARB_framebuffer_object extension (or alternatively at least OpenGL 3.0) and supports:
 - Windows 8.1 and up
-- macOS Catalina 10.15 and up
 - 64-bit Linux

 ### Download a Release

-Self-contained releases are available for download for Windows, macOS, and Linux.
+Self-contained releases are available for download for Windows and Linux.
 Extract the archived folder and run the `Minesweeper` executable.

 ### Build it Yourself